ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 You can create a one-time or scheduled backup for any persistent volume (PV) that is mounted to your app pod through a persistent volume claim (PVC).
 {: shortdesc}

-The following example walks you through how to deploy a backup pod from the `ibm-backup-restore` image, mount an existing PV to the backup pod by using a PVC, and back up the data from the PV to your {{site.data.keyword.cos_full_notm}} service instance.
+The following example walks you through how to deploy a backup pod from the `ibmcloud-backup-restore` image, mount an existing PV to the backup pod by using a PVC, and back up the data from the PV to your {{site.data.keyword.cos_full_notm}} service instance.

 **Before you begin**